1977–78 United States network television schedule (daytime)

-The 1977–78 daytime network television schedule for the three major English-language commercial broadcast networks in the United States covers the weekday and weekend daytime hours from September 1977 to August 1978.
+The following is the 1977–78 daytime network television schedule for the three major English-language commercial broadcast networks in the United States.
+It covers the weekday and weekend daytime hours from September 1977 to August 1978.

 Talk shows are highlighted in yellow, local programming is white, reruns of older programming are orange, game shows are pink, soap operas are chartreuse, news programs are gold, children's programs are light purple and sports programs are light blue.
 New series are highlighted in bold.

 PBS, the Public Broadcasting Service, was in operation, but the schedule was set by each local station.